soham-gadhave/BookMyFlight/README.md

 # BookMyFlight
-BookMyFlight is an Airline Reservation System website which is developed as a part of my Web Technology course for searching flights, booking and canceling airline tickets.
+BookMyFlight is an Airline Reservation System website for searching flights, booking and canceling airline tickets which is developed as a part of my Web Technology course.